dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-11-10

-- Submit dental claim for Dr. Kholi to RBC and SunLife HSA
+- Submit dental claim for Dr. Kohli to RBC and SunLife HSA

 - [HEXAGONMI](#hexagonmi)
   - Continued working on Python interpreter initialization